solo-io/workshops/gloo/gloo/README.md

 ### Routing to multiple Upstreams

-In this step we are going to create a virtual service that routes to two different Upstreams, the first step is to create a version 3 of our demo service:
+In many use case we need to route traffic to two different versions of the application for testing a new feature for example, in this step we are going to create a virtual service that routes to two different Upstreams:

+The first step is to create a version 3 of our demo service:

 ```bash
 kubectl create ns bookinfo-beta